casper-network/ceps/text/0042-network-qos.md

 Consensus (or another component) periodically announces the fingerprints of active and upcoming validators, allowing the networking to rank and allocate bandwidth accordingly.

-Total bandwidth is configured by the node operator and divided into 0.33 mbit slots.
+Total bandwidth is configured by the node operator and divided into configurable slots.
 When the ranking changes, some clients may become evicted/disconnected.
 Lower ranks should periodically be cycled as well.

 ## Drawbacks